These 7 smart bike locks combine technology and functionality

 Marketed as “The only lock that fights back”, this u-lock has a mixture of pressurised smelly and noxious gases sealed inside.
 As soon as the lock is damaged, the gases are released.
 The resulting urge to vomit will cause would-be bike thieves to beat a hasty retreat.
-The founder’s crowdfunding goal was quickly reached and the Skunklock will be available from summer 2017 for around 100 euros.
+The founder’s crowdfunding goal was quickly reached and the Skunklock will be available from summer 2017.

 Tex-lock is a textile-based bike lock with a padlock that has a striking advantage: the high-quality, high-tech materials can withstand attacks by fire or cutting.
 Its size and weight mean that the lock is light, flexible and looks cool too.
-It is scheduled for release in autumn this year, with prices starting at 90 euros.
+It is scheduled for release in autumn this year.

 These designs use parts of the bike which are essential for riding: in the case of the Seatylock, the saddle detaches and transforms into a bike lock.
-It costs around 85 euros.
 The Senza Bike Lock System is not yet available but is awesome nonetheless: it’s a special, three-piece handlebar.
 When you detach it from the bike it becomes a lock.

 At first glance, it looks like a regular chain lock.
 However, the Hiplok can be worn as a belt while riding and also lashed down.